EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

 configuration changes to that cluster using TPA.
 This page is designed to help users understand how TPA manages configuration, what the implications of making local changes to a TPA-managed cluster are, and how to reconcile such changes.

-## What constitutes a configuration change?
-*This definition seems questionable with changes which wouldn't normally appear in the config at all, like inserting some data into a table* Consider a cluster, 'A'.
-Now imagine a change is applied to it and call the resulting cluster 'B'.
-If the config.yml required to deploy a fresh cluster identical to 'A' is different to the config.yml required to deploy a cluster identical to 'B' then the change you made is a configuration change.

-## Are there configuration changes which cannot be performed using TPA?
+## Why might I need to make manual configuration changes?
+The most common scenario in which you may need to make configuration changes outside of TPA is if the operation you are performing is not supported by TPA.
+The two most common such operations are destructive changes, such as removing a node, and upgrading the major version of Postgres.

+### Destructive changes
-Yes, there are changes which would meet the above definition that cannot be implemented by TPA.
-The most notable class of such changes is *destructive changes*.
-In general TPA will not remove previously deployed elements of a cluster, even if these are removed from the config.yml.
+In general TPA will not remove previously deployed elements of a cluster, even if these are removed from `config.yml`.
 This sometimes surprises people because a strictly declarative system should always mutate the deployed artifacts to match the declaration.
-However, making destructive change to production database can have serious consequences so it is something we have chosen not to support.
+However, making destructive changes to production database can have serious consequences so it is something we have chosen not to support.

+### Major-version Postgres upgrades
+TPA does not yet provide an automated mechanism for performing major version upgrades of Postgres.
+Therefore if you need to perform an in-place upgrade on an existing cluster this must be performed using other tools such as pg_upgrade or [bdr_pg_upgrade](https://www.enterprisedb.com/docs/pgd/latest/upgrades/bdr_pg_upgrade/#bdr_pg_upgrade-command-line).

 ## What can happen if changes are not reconciled?
-A general issue with unreconciled changes is that if you deploy a new cluster using your existing config.yml, or provide your config.yml to EDB Support in order to reproduce a problem, it will not match the original cluster.
+A general issue with unreconciled changes is that if you deploy a new cluster using your existing `config.yml`, or provide your `config.yml` to EDB Support in order to reproduce a problem, it will not match the original cluster.
 In addition, there is potential for operational problems should you wish to use TPA to manage that cluster in future.

 The operational impact of unreconciled changes varies depending on the nature of the changes.
-In particular whether the change is destructive, and whether the change blocks TPA from.
+In particular whether the change is destructive, and whether the change blocks TPA from running by causing an error or invalidating the data in `config.yml`.

 ### Non-destructive, non-blocking changes
 Additive changes that can be detected by TPA by inspecting the cluster